Memory caching

 Note

 The port is required as part of the server URL.
-However, it is not necesarry to list all servers: for example, if all servers are load balanced via the same DNS name, only that server name is required.
+However, it is not necessary to list all servers: for example, if all servers are load balanced via the same DNS name, only that server name is required.

 Connecting to single Redis server over TCP